oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/setup/setup.md

 This lab assumes you have:

 - Completed all the previous labs.
-- Oracle Autonomous Data Warehouse Instance
+- Oracle Autonomous AI Database (Lakehouse) Instance
 - Oracle Integration Instance

 ## Task 1: Create a database table using a SQL script

 Follow these steps to create a DB table which will be used as part of this workshop.

-1. If you are not already logged in to SQL Worksheet, on your ADW Database Details page, click the **Database Actions** button.
+1. If you are not already logged in to SQL Worksheet, on your Database Details page, click the **Database Actions** button.

     ![Click Database Actions](images/click-database-actions.png)

     > **Note:** If you are redirected to the Database Actions page, then skip to Step 4.
 Otherwise, follow the next step to log in manually.

 2. A sign-in page opens for Database Actions.
 For this lab, simply use your database instance's default administrator account `ADMIN` and click **Next**.